ahmedbarakat2007/NexaVM/README.md

 ![photo1718754662](https://github.com/ahmedbarakat2007/NexaVM/assets/118398763/116ae63e-801a-4775-af05-1db025eaffa6)

+# How to run

+    1)First Download Python 3 from https://python.org and make sure you enable "Add to PATH" option 2)type "pip install flet=0.23.1" in cmd
+    3)copy utils and bios directory from the "Beta Build 4" version after you install it separetly to the NexaVM dir 4)open the NexaVM directory and type "flet run main.py"

 Special Thanks to QEMU Team for Maing Such Projects Possible

 and sorry for that the source code is not available due to it being deleted so i will appreciate you decompile it and send it to me so i can continue working on it :(